PART THREE: 1994 to 1999

 One day an armed soldier knocked on their door and told them that everyone must leave and head for the train station.
 They were each allowed two suitcases.
 Everyone in their building was frantically trying to decide which things to take with them, with the sounds of boots and guns in the background.
 Somehow in the rush, it occurred to Lamija’s husband to fold up the certificate from Yad Vashem and put it in his jacket pocket.
 Neither he nor Lamija could read Hebrew, and neither could remember what it was about, but somehow it seemed significant.

-It was yet another experience of exile – and how can these images fail to make us think of that earlier holocaust?
+It was yet another experience of exile – and how can these images fail to remind us of that earlier holocaust?
 The Jahas joined a massive crowd of refugees surging toward the train station.
 Soldiers packed them aboard an overcrowded train—“twenty-seven people in a carriage made for six,” Lamija recalls – and did not tell them where they were going.

 Late in the day they were discharged in the vicinity of the Macedonian border.
 In the chaos, they lost the small bags they’d managed to carry from their apartment.
 But they still had the photocopy of the certificate.